-The new UPC system has yet to become operational pending ratification by Germany.
-This is currently held up by a constitutional challenge.
-After the challenge is complete, there will likely be another six months (or more) during which time the Court prepares to become operational.
-As a result, it is likely that the UPC will come into effect no earlier than 2022.
+The new UPC system has yet to become operational due to constitutional challenges in Germany.
+However, now that the last challenges have been rejected, there will likely be another six months to twelve months (or more) during which time the Court prepares to become operational.
+As a result, it is likely that the UPC will come into effect late in 2022 or early in 2023.